Quilt: Quilts on display

 One of the most famous quilts in history is the AIDS Memorial Quilt, which was begun in San Francisco in 1987, and is cared for by The NAMES Project Foundation.
 Portions of it are periodically displayed in various arranged locations.
-Panels are made to memorialize a person lost to HIV, and each block is 3 feet by 6 feet.
+Panels are made to memorialize a person lost to HIV, and each block is 3 feet by 6 feet to reflect the size of a standard grave.
 Many of the blocks are not made by traditional quilters, and the amateur creators may lack technical skill, but their blocks speak directly to the love and loss they have experienced.
 The blocks are not in fact quilted, as there is no stitching holding together batting and backing layers.
 Exuberant designs, with personal objects applied, are seen next to restrained and elegant designs.
 Each block is very personal, and they form a deeply moving sight when combined by the dozens and the hundreds.
-The quilt as a whole is still under construction, although the entire quilt is now so large that it cannot be assembled in complete form in any one location.
+The quilt as a whole is still under construction, although the entire quilt is now so large (120,000 m^{2}) that it cannot be assembled in complete form in any one location.

 Beginning with the Whitney Museum of American Art's 1971 exhibit, Abstract Design in American Quilts, quilts have frequently appeared on museum and gallery walls.
 The exhibit displayed quilts like paintings on its gallery walls, which has since become a standard way to exhibit quilts.
 The Whitney exhibit helped shift the perception of quilts from solely a domestic craft object to art objects, increasing art world interest in them.